BgeeDB/bgee-unil/src/markdown/support/gene-page/Tutorial_gene_page.md

 # Gene Search and Gene Page
 This tutorial shows how to search for genes in Bgee and describes the information you will find on a gene page including gene expression, orthologs, paralogs, and general information about the gene.
-We use the mouse CDK5 gene (ENSMUSG00000028969) as an example throughout the tutorial.
-Bgee release 15.0 was used, link to the most current version of the page is [https://www.bgee.org/gene/ENSMUSG00000028969](/gene/ENSMUSG00000028969)
+We use the mouse CDK5 gene (ENSMUSG00000028969) from Bgee release 15.0 as an example throughout the tutorial.
+The link to the most current version of the gene page for ENSMUSG00000028969 is [here](/gene/ENSMUSG00000028969)

 *   [Gene Search](#gene-search "Quick jump to this section")
 *   [Gene Page](#gene-page "Quick jump to this section")